Robaina/BRENDApyrser/README.md

 You can find a jupyter notebook with usage examples [here](examples/examples.ipynb).

+## Contribute

+Contributions are always more than welcome!
+Feel free to fork, make changes and pull requests.
+If you don't know where to start, you can always browse open issues.
+Thanks!

 ## Citation

 If you use this software, please cite it as below: